John H. Booske: Early life and education

 Booske was born to father Henry in Manheim Township, Lancaster County, Pennsylvania, where he attended Manheim Township High School.
 Growing up, Booske swam competitively at the Lancaster County Pool where he set a record for the 17-and-under boys 200-meter freestyle relay team.
 He also attended Highland Presbyterian Church and was a member of the Eagle Scouts while enrolled in middle school.
 Booske continued to participate in the Scouts as he entered high school and was the recipient of a National Scholarship Merit Award to pay for his schooling at Pennsylvania State University.

-Following high school, Booske graduated with the highest distinction in nuclear engineering from Pennsylvania State University in 1980 and immediately began working at Lawrence Livermore Laboratory.
+Following high school, Booske graduated with the highest distinction in nuclear engineering from Pennsylvania State University in 1980 and immediately began working at Lawrence Livermore National Laboratory.
 While attending the university, Booske played on the Penn State water polo team and was a member of the Tau Beta Pi.
 As a result of his academic achievements, Booske received a full fellowship to attend the University of Michigan College of Engineering for graduate school.
 He completed his PhD in nuclear engineering from the University of Michigan in 1985.